ahmadfathir/morse-translator/README.md

 ## License

-This script is intended for educational and CTF (Capture The Flag) purposes.
+This script is intended for educational and IDN CTF (Capture The Flag) purposes.